John-Roy123/CapstoneProject/README.md

 ## Features:
     Users will be able to make their own accounts and those accounts will store their top score.
-    Users will be able to log in and out of their accounts Users will also be able to send friend requests to any of their friends who have an account, which will allow them to see the top score for each of their friends.
-    Users will be able to access a leaderboard of the top 10 fastest playtimes in the system.
+    Users will be able to log in and out of their accounts Users will also be able to view their own gameplay statistics on their account page, and look up other users Users will be able to access a leaderboard of the top 10 fastest playtimes in the system.